What Happens After a Judgement is Entered Against You?

 Now keep in mind, while providing and disclosing this information may be uncomfortable, it’s also part of the obligation, part of the burden of having a judgment entered against you.
 You’re required to give that financial transparency.
 So while there is no debtor’s prison anymore, if the defendant fails to provide the information that they’re required to provide under those forms, then they can, in extreme circumstances, have executed on them a writ of bodily attachment, which in fact is an arrest warrant.
 So it is important that the response that information is given and that’s given truthfully and accurately.

 Likewise, after judgment is entered, the judgment debtor may have to participate in a deposition in aid of execution.
-This is effectively like a recorded conversation with the party that has the judgment, or their lawyer, where just like in the form we talked about, the judgment debtor’s required to give information about their financial wherewithal.
+This is effectively like a recorded conversation with the party that has the judgment, now referred to as the judgment creditor, or their lawyer, where just like in the form we talked about, the judgment debtor’s required to give information about their financial wherewithal.

 Again, this isn’t the most comfortable processes, but it is something that is part of the lawful collection process.
 In addition to the informational disclosures, the party that’s received the judgment may take lawful steps to collect on the judgment itself.
 They can garnish wages, bank accounts, and they can levy physical assets and unprotected real estate, usually real estate that’s not your homestead.